department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/health-care-costs.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 This depends on your situation.
 If the information you provide shows that your income falls below our limits and qualifies you for free VA health care, medications, or both, we’re required by law to verify the information.
-We do this by confirming your information with the Internal Revenue Service (IRS) and Social Security Administration (SSA). <br>
+We do this by confirming your information with the Internal Revenue Service (IRS) and the Social Security Administration (SSA). <br>
 [View our current income limits]( http://nationalincomelimits.vaftl.us/).

-Because of tax deadlines, we usually begin this process the next July after you report your income.
-So for example, if you provide information for the year 2018, we’ll verify it in July of 2019.
+Because of tax deadlines, we usually begin this process in July, the year after you report your income.
+So, for example, if you provide information for the year 2018, we’ll verify it in July of 2019.

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">